jocasmark/breitbandmessung/README.md

 [INFO  speedtest_mqtt] Ping: 27.45 ms
 ```

 ## Configuration

 The `speedtest-mqtt` service can be configured using environment variables.
 Below are the available configuration options:

-## Configuration

-The application can be configured through the following environment variables:

-# SpeedTest MQTT

-A Rust-based service that periodically performs internet speed tests and publishes the results (download, upload, and ping) to an MQTT broker.
-This service is useful for monitoring internet connection speeds and latency over time and can be integrated into other IoT or data monitoring systems via MQTT.

-## Configuration

-The application can be configured through the following environment variables:

 ### Environment Variables